Sign in

 Non-marketers aren’t as comfortable being tracked online as we are, and Google’s extending an olive branch.
 Chrome, the browser with 66% of the world’s internet users, is turning off third-party tracking (cookies).

-It also gives Google more control over the user shopping experience.
+It also gives Google more control over the user's shopping experience.
 Without access to third-party cookies that simplify advertising, digital sellers will have to turn to Google services like Smart Shopping or Performance Max to be visible on Google Shopping.

 Growth-Focused Marketers, Brand & Content Experts